mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/developer/Mustafa Tıkır.rst

    For update function to implement, update button should be clicked in Records.html and it opens new page.

-   That calls the update2 fucntion in Records.py.
+   That calls the update2 function in Records.py.

    .. code-block:: python

       <input class="button" type="button" value="Update" name="update" onclick="location.href='Records/update2';" />

-   And update2 fucniton is
+   And update2 function is

    .. code-block:: python